JakeTheDev0000/school-points/readme.md

     python3 src\main.py --soundOff : runs the program with sound off

+or

+    run -CMD : gets into the CMD version

+    run --help : gets the help menu

+    run --version : gets the version of the program

+    run --soundOn : runs the program with sound on

+    run --soundOff : runs the program with sound off

 ps. in github you might see commits called "last known version %Program-version%-%Dev-Version%"

 well it grabs the **latest** version (even if its not working) and pushes it to git hub, so no work can be corrupted